Vsomera/stockMarketPy/README.md

-# ACIT 3855 - Scalable API Microservices
+# Scalable Stock API Microservices

 A scalable python microservice application built with python and flask.